 If you make a point of concentrating on achieving the correct color balance in an image, you will soon be able to see instantly when the white balance in an image is out.
-It is really hard not to see it when your eyes are tuned to it.
+It’s really hard not to see it when your eyes are tuned to it.

 So, the downside is that you’ll want to go back over old images and fix them, because all you’ll be able to see is that they’re too warm or too cold.
 On the upside, you’ll be one step ahead in your photography journey!

-Also, it is fun to use it creatively when you intentionally set the wrong white balance…but first you need to know how it will affect the image.
+Also, it is fun to use white balance creatively when you intentionally set the wrong white balance…but first you need to know how it will affect the image.

 So, let’s get familiar with the details of white balance and how to set it.

 Using the correct white balance setting for the conditions you’re shooting in helps to achieve an accurate white balance.
 In other words your whites will be white and you’ll avoid color casts that make your image appear unnatural.